GSG-K3/React-Native-workshop/README.md

 ### 3.Let's build a simple connection with database :

-I choose [SQLite](https://docs.expo.io/versions/v38.0.0/sdk/sqlite/) for this example ,you can find more options for storing data, I found SQLite a good choice and easy to learn. :stuck_out_tongue_winking_eye: The truth is I tried several way ,SQLite was the one worked for me.
+I choose [SQLite](https://docs.expo.io/versions/v38.0.0/sdk/sqlite/) for this example ,you can find more options for storing data, I found SQLite a good choice and easy to learn. :stuck_out_tongue_winking_eye: The truth is because the sqlStatement very familiar to me, other option was not familiar.
 #### SQLite
 gives your app access to a database that can be queried through a WebSQL-like API.
 The database is persisted across restarts of your app.